loda-lang/loda-programs/programs/oeis/list6.md

 * [A315526](http://oeis.org/A315526) ([L14 program](315/A315526.asm)): Coordination sequence Gal.6.637.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315530](http://oeis.org/A315530) ([L38 program](315/A315530.asm)): Coordination sequence Gal.4.148.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315535](http://oeis.org/A315535) ([L30 program](315/A315535.asm)): Coordination sequence Gal.5.304.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315537](http://oeis.org/A315537) ([L04 program](315/A315537.asm)): Coordination sequence Gal.6.641.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315538](http://oeis.org/A315538) ([L05 program](315/A315538.asm)): Coordination sequence Gal.3.50.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315540](http://oeis.org/A315540) ([L03 program](315/A315540.asm)): Coordination sequence Gal.6.643.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315541](http://oeis.org/A315541) ([L05 program](315/A315541.asm)): Coordination sequence Gal.4.136.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.